skalenetwork/skale-consensus/docs/block_signature_verification.md

 Each consensus block proposal includes $EcdsaProposerSignature$ object.

-EcdsaProposerSignature is a signature of the proposal using the ECDSA private key of the node that made the proposal
+$EcdsaProposerSignature$ is a signature of the proposal using the ECDSA private key of the node that made the proposal

+### Computing  EcdsaProposerSignature

+$EcdsaProposerSignature$

-$$ EcdsaProposerSignature = EcdsaSign(ProposerNodeEcdsaKey, Proposal) $$.
+$$ EcdsaProposerSignature = EcdsaSign(ProposerNodeEcdsaKey, Proposal) $$

+Here $BLAKE3_HASH$ is used to hash the proposal before signing it.

 ## Block proposal DaThresholdSignature